 Student Financial Resources

 - Health Insurance: graduate students are covered by a combination of Campus Health Services and Student Blue RA/TA plan.
 Read this flyer [pdf] for a quick overview of how the two work together.
-For information about what the Student Blue plan covers, and for information on adding dependants, visit the BCBS Student Blue page.
+For information about what the Student Blue plan covers, and for information on adding dependents, visit the BCBS Student Blue page.

 - Emergency Funds: Dean of Students Emergency Fund and the GPSF Emergency Fund

 - Funding Opportunities